2007 European Grand Prix: Race

 The race restarted under safety car conditions, with an agreement that after one and a half minutes, any lapped cars would be allowed to overtake all the cars in front (including the safety car) and unlap themselves.
 The only lapped car was that of Lewis Hamilton, who unlapped himself and then pitted to change to dry tyres, a gamble which did not pay off due to the track still being too wet.
 When the safety car returned to the pit, race leader Markus Winkelhock lost the lead very early on after another gamble, keeping wet weather tyres on while everybody else was on the more suitable intermediate tyre, in the hope that further rain would fall.
 It would not and eventually he was forced into retirement after a hydraulic failure on lap 15.
 Winkelhock had only driven the Spyker for a total of three days before the race, and had not previously experienced wet weather in a Formula One car.
 Takuma Sato and Ralf Schumacher also retired, Schumacher after a collision with Nick Heidfeld who continued.
 Pole position holder Kimi Räikkönen also retired due to mechanical problems while catching up to the leaders running third.

 From then onwards, the track dried out, and the faster Ferrari of Massa led Fernando Alonso.
 Mark Webber was in third with Alexander Wurz chasing him hard.
 But on lap 52, more rain fell, and all drivers except for Lewis Hamilton pitted for intermediate tyres.
 Hamilton managed to get up to a points position of eighth, before eventually having to pit, dropping him back down to tenth.
 Fernando Alonso's McLaren performed well in the conditions, and he passed Massa on lap 56 around the outside at turn five, making contact as he did so.
 He proceeded to win the race, taking McLaren's first win at the Nürburgring since 1998, on the 80th anniversary of the first Grand Prix at the Nürburgring.
 Massa trailed him by 8.1 seconds.
 The final podium position was claimed by Mark Webber in the Red Bull, over a minute behind the leader.
 Alexander Wurz, David Coulthard, Nick Heidfeld, Robert Kubica and Heikki Kovalainen, who had gambled on putting intermediate tyres on early and fell from fifth position to eighth, completed the points positions.
 Red Bull earned ten points to move past Toyota in the Constructors' Championship into sixth.
 Hamilton finished the race in ninth place, the first time in his debut season that he had finished outside the points-scoring positions.
-Alonso and Massa had a heated argument before the podium ceremony, over their collision in the final part of the race.
+Alonso and Massa had a heated argument in Italian before the podium ceremony, over their collision in the final part of the race.